Hazel Smith's Chicken Dressing Casserole

 Heat a cast iron skillet in the oven with 1/3 cup shortening to melt.
 When shortening is melted, remove skillet from oven.

 Combine cornmeal and buttermilk in a medium bowl.
 Add melted shortening to batter, stirring quickly.
 Pour batter into hot pan.
 Bake for 20 to 25 minutes.

 Boil liver, gizzards, and heart in a large pot of simmering water for 40 to 50 minutes or until tender.
 Drain, chop, and reserve giblets.

 Melt shortening in a frying pan over medium heat.
 Add flour, stirring until light brown, about the color of peanut butter, about 5 minutes.
 Add chicken broth and stir.
 Add salt and pepper to taste.
 Add giblets and boiled eggs and stir to combine.
 Serve immediately or keep warm.Hazel's Chutney:

 Combine all ingredients in a medium bowl.
 Chill until ready to serve.

-Recipe courtesy Hazel Smith
+Recipe courtesy of Hazel Smith